 From Molecules to Organisms: Structures and Processes Ecosystems: Interactions, Energy, and Dynamics

-Suggested Grades: 1-5
+Suggested Grades: all grades

 Land’s Sake invites school groups to come learn about the science and history of maple sugaring in New England.
 This program is a field trip to the Bill McElwain Sugar House in Weston, MA.
 Here students learn first-hand the process of making high quality, local syrup.
 Tree tapping, wood splitting, boiling and bottling are all explained in fun, educational, and interactive ways.
 Students see, hear, smell, touch, and even taste the various steps of the mapling process.